Eyongkevin/Spider-1/README.md

 #### HEALTH WARNINGS AND RECOMMENDATIONS

 Please take regular breaks, this game is highly addicting and can prompt you to stay seated for way too long.

+If you encounter any issues with red, itchy or otherwise sensitive eyes, please contact your mom immediately.
+Surely she will know what to do.